micahblu/rsvp-me/readme.txt

 == Changelog ==

+09-23-2013

+* Event Shortcodes added
+* Event RSVP forms are now templated
+* A cleaner more reliable lightbox is being used
+* Several minor bug fixes

 09-14-2013

- 1. Updated the widget core to extend Wordpress's Widget class
+* Updated the widget core to extend Wordpress's Widget class
- 2. Now allows a user defined title for the event calendar widget
+* Now allows a user defined title for the event calendar widget
- 3. Fixed a jquery dependancy bug caused by themes which place jquery in the footer
+* Fixed a jquery dependancy bug caused by themes which place jquery in the footer
+* Major code refactoring/cleanup

+05-23-2012

+* added needed padding on the rsvp form needed for some themes
+* added an isset() on an index variable to avoid runtime errors

+05-22-2012

+* Cleaned up some css styling rules and checked it against the wordpress 3.5.1

 12-30-2010 updates by Micah Blu

-  1. Made RSVP ME more widget friendly by encapsulating the widget in <li class="widget"> tags
+ * Made RSVP ME more widget friendly by encapsulating the widget in <li class="widget"> tags
-  2. Added better default styles for the calendar widget
+ * Added better default styles for the calendar widget

 12-31-2010

-  Stable release 0.9
+* First stable release 0.9

-05-22-2012
- 1. Cleaned up some css styling rules and checked it against the wordpress 3.5.1

-05-23-2012
- 1. added needed padding on the rsvp form needed for some themes
- 2. added an isset() on an index variable to avoid runtime errors

 == Upgrade Notice ==

-If you have downloaded RSVP Me before 12-30-2010, I strongly recommend deleting the old one and uploading a new one..
-Don't worry RSVP Me will remember all your old data!
+If you have any issues upgrading please reach me via twitter @micahblu or through my site @ micahblu.com